UKHomeOffice/hocs/docker/README.md

 To be able to pull the image you need to be in authorised to do so.
 This is in the ACP Hub in the Docker repos section.

-The AWS credentials are stored in the hub, under your "Connected Identities" section.
+AWS credentials are stored in the ACP hub, under your &ldquo;Connected Identities&rdquo; section.

 ## Manual data import